MJoergen/fpga_utilities/interfaces.md

    beats of `READDATA` (each marked by `READDATAVALID`). `READ`, `ADDRESS`, and `BURSTCOUNT` need not be held after the request is accepted.
-4. **Address increment.** Burst beats access consecutive word addresses starting at `ADDRESS`.
+4. **Address increment.** Burst beats access consecutive addresses, incrementing by `G_DATA_SIZE/8` bytes per beat starting at `ADDRESS`.
 Address wrapping is not supported.
-5. **In‑order responses.** Read responses are returned in the order the requests were accepted.
+5. **In-order responses.** Read responses are returned in the order the requests were accepted.
 6. **No overlap of read and write bursts.** The master must not issue a new request until the previous write burst has been fully